Worthington Whitehouse

-Worthington Whitehouse (October 1864 - February 14, 1922) was a prominent American real estate broker and member of New York Society during the Gilded Age who led many cotillions.
+Worthington Whitehouse (October 1864 - February 14, 1922) was an American real estate broker and member of New York Society during the Gilded Age who was known for leading cotillions.

 Early life

 He was born in October 1864 in Irvington, New York.
 He was the son of Amelia Stuart Newton Worthington (d.
 1901) and Edward M. Whitehouse (d.
 1870), his mother's first husband whom she married in 1863.
 After his father died, his mother remarried to Thomas Whiteside Rae.
 His full-brother was Edward Whitehouse (1866–1894) and his half-brothers were Izard Newton Whiteside Rae and Thomas Rae.

 His paternal grandparents were Edward Whitehouse and Julia (née Cammann) Whitehouse, of the prominent Cammann Knickerbocker family.
 His uncle was James Henry Whitehouse, dean of the New York Stock Exchange and his cousin was Sheldon Whitehouse, U.S. Ambassador to Guatemala and Colombia.
 His maternal grandparents were Henry Rossiter Worthington (1817–1880), who invented the first direct-acting steam pump, and Sara Jane (née Newton) Worthington (1817–1893), herself the daughter of Commodore John Thomas Newton of Alexandria, Virginia.
 His uncle was Charles Campbell Worthington (1854–1944), who took over his grandfather's Worthington Corporation.
 His grand-nephew through his brother Izard, was Thomas Newton Whiteside Rae (d.
 2011).
 His niece was Edwina Worthington Whitehouse, who married Gregory Van Sicklen McLoughlin, a painter, and committed suicide in 1923.

 He was educated in New York, taking a class at St. John's School, and then abroad to complete his studies.
 After graduation, he spent three years traveling, including in Africa.